I have mentioned many times that I do most of my training solo.

 If it is 45 degrees outside, and you have a tempo run, you should warm up using the 45 degree F recommendations below, but when you start the hard part, you should dress as if it is 50-55 degrees F outside, as you will get hot otherwise!

-Consider dressing at a temperature that is 5-10 degrees lower than your actual as the wind will cut through your clothing, making you feel colder.
+Consider dressing for a temperature that is 5-10 degrees lower than the actual temperature, as the wind will cut through your clothing, making you feel colder.

 For example: